kstenerud/concise-encoding/cte-specification.md

 ### Markup

-A markup container stores XML-style data, which is essentially a map of attributes followed by a list of content strings and other markup containers.
+A markup container stores XML-style data, which is essentially a map of attributes, followed by a list of contents.

 Markup containers are best suited to presentation.
 For regular data, maps and lists are better.

 The CTE encoding of a markup container is similar to XML, except: